 In a round-about way I owe much to Pew for inspiring both proposals.
 Now I find myself looking forward to the next fellowship nomination!

-Blue Mind Works: A Neuroconservation Proposal to Pew Chartible Trusts
+Blue Mind: A Neuroconservation Proposal to Pew Chartible Trusts

 Our waters and oceans are severely degraded and communication of solutions hasn’t had the desired impact.
 This project seeks to bridge the chasm between modern behavioral sciences/neurobiology and marine conservation by exploring the relationship between the human mind and the "blue space".
 Findings will be directly relevant and applicable to a broad range of sectors, including conservation and behavioral change work particular to ocean/coastal policy, planning, education & outreach.

 social change, aquatic conservation, ocean wildlife, marine ecology, community organizing, social media, education/communication